 Your body needs more fuel in freezing temperatures to keep your internal furnace burning when you’re out for more than about two hours.
-Eat high-fat snacks like chocolate and nuts, because fat is a slow-burning fuel that keeps your body going for the long haul, which becomes even more important in the cold.
+Eat high-fat snacks like chocolate, cheese, and nuts, because fat is a slow-burning fuel that keeps your body going for the long haul, which becomes even more important in the cold.
 Keep snacks handy so you can refuel frequently; feeling a chill or fatigue is often an indicator that your body needs food.
 If you eat energy bars for convenience (especially when wearing gloves), choose ones that pack plenty of protein and calories.

 #5 Drink Up

-In cold, dry conditions, you become dehydrated more quickly than you realize, even if you’re not sweating much.
+In cold, dry conditions typical of winter, you become dehydrated more quickly than you realize, even if you’re not sweating much.
 Drink frequently.
 Carry a thermos with a hot drink.
 Add sugar to it (for quick energy) or a little dollop of butter for flavor and fat.

 #6 Don’t Freeze Your Water

-I use a hydration bladder in temps down to the low 20s without the hose or mouthpiece freezing—if I keep the pack on my body (which helps warm the hose, especially when it’s running through a tunnel in a shoulder strap of my pack, a design feature of many packs made for winter activities).
+I use a hydration bladder in temps down into the mid-20s Fahrenheit without the hose or mouthpiece freezing—if I keep the pack on my body (which helps warm the hose, especially when it’s running through a tunnel in a shoulder strap of my pack, a design feature of many packs made for winter activities).
 I also make a point of blowing back into the hose after each time I drink, to clear water from the mouthpiece and hose, which are more likely to freeze than the water reservoir inside the pack, which is close to your back and warmed by your body heat.

 #7 Carry Spare Gloves

 This is also a good method for drying wet gloves, but put wet gloves in a pocket of a waterproof-breathable jacket, where the dampness won’t make contact with your body.
-Plus, carrying a spare pair of gloves is a smart safety precaution in winter—you never know when a gust of wind, a fall, damage like a tear, or even an avalanche could cause you to lose a glove or two, quickly leaving you without the use of functional hands and putting you at risk of severe frostbite.
+Plus, carrying a spare pair of gloves is a smart safety precaution in winter—you never know when a gust of wind, a fall, damage like a tear, or even an avalanche could cause you or a companion to lose a glove or two, quickly leaving you without the functional use of your hands and putting you at risk of severe frostbite.